cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 # Implement COM connection

-To be able to run simulations using the Cognite simulator integration, we need to be able to connect to a simulator using `COM` interface.
+To run simulations using the Cognite simulator integration, connect to a simulator using the `COM` interface.
-In this example, we will use Excel as a simple "simulator" and will try to read its version number.
+In the example, we use Excel as a `simulator` and fetch its version number.

-### Create a class that inherits from AutomationConfig
+## Create a class that inherits from AutomationConfig

-This is needed to set the `COM` program ID, so the connector knows which program to connect to.
+Set the `COM` program ID so the connector knows which program to connect to.
-For the sake of this example, we will use Excel.

 `NewSimAutomationConfig.cs`:
 ```csharp